scala/docs.scala-lang/style/indentation.md

 When calling a method which takes numerous arguments (in the range of five or more), it is often necessary to wrap the method invocation onto multiple lines.
-In such cases, put all arguments on a line by themselves, indented two spaces from the current indent level:
+In such cases, put each argument on a line by itself, indented two spaces from the current indent level:

     foo(
       someVeryLongFieldName,